 Step 4: Initiate Wireframing:

-At this stage, you will start incorporating every visual element of your application and create a skeleton of the app.
+You will start incorporating every visual element of your application and create an app skeleton at this stage.
 This visual representation includes UI, navigations, and user interactions.
 Wireframing can be done either using a pen & paper or creating digital wireframes.
-You can create it using various software.
+You can make it using various software.

-During the process, you can also identify major loopholes in the design and improve them instantly.
-For wireframing, you have tools like Sketch, AdobeXD, Marvel, Invision, etcetera.
+During the process, you can also identify significant loopholes in the design and improve them instantly.
+You have tools like Sketch, AdobeXD, Marvel, Invision, etcetera for wireframing.
 You can explore the features of each of them and go ahead with the process.